 How Large is the Project?

 The nameplate capacity of the solar modules is 1,099 kW DC.
-This is equivalent to about 125 average American homes.
+This is enough electricity to run about 125 average American homes.

 What Educational and Curriculum Benefits Come with this Project?